galdebert/sandbox/doc/git/using-ssh-with-github.md

 - `id_rsa.pub` contains the public key, that you can put on the internet

 # 2. Only if you used a passphrase...
-Add your SSH key to the ssh-agent (NOT ALWAYS REQUIRED)
+Add your SSH key to the ssh-agent

-If you gave a passphrase be sure to configure the SSH agent to cache your passphrase so you don't have to enter it every time you connect.
+If you gave a passphrase, be sure to configure the SSH agent to cache your passphrase so you don't have to enter it every time you connect.

-**If you don't want to type your password (passphrase) each time you use the key, you'll need to add it to the ssh-agent.**

-a.
+## a.
 Ensure the ssh-agent is running

 If you are using Git for Windows, you can use the "Auto-launching the ssh-agent" instructions in "Working with SSH key passphrases", or start it manually:
 ```
 eval $(ssh-agent -s)
 ```

-b.
+## b.
 Add your SSH private key to the ssh-agent

 ```
 ssh-add ~/.ssh/id_rsa